JIMMY081105/Scientific-Machine-Learning-Peking-Module/COURSE_INDEX.md

 - `Chapter02/` covers optimization foundations, gradient-based methods, multivariate examples, and second-order methods.
 - `Chapter03/` covers linear least-squares methods using gradient descent and normal equations.
 - `Chapter04/` covers differentiation in Julia and forward-mode automatic differentiation.
+- `Chapter05/` covers boundary value problems, nonlinear BVPs, and parameter estimation for BVPs.
+- `Chapter06/` covers neural networks and their implementation in Julia.

-Each chapter separates its material into `Jupyter Notebooks/`, `PDFs/`, and `Julia/`.
-The `Julia/` directories include complete notebook-derived scripts as well as smaller standalone examples.
+Each chapter separates its material into `Jupyter Notebooks/`, `PDFs/`, `Julia lecture/` (complete notebook-derived scripts), and `Julia/` (smaller standalone examples).
+Chapters that use datasets keep the `DataXX.csv` files at the chapter root, referenced from scripts and notebooks via relative paths.

 ## Class Work